martineausimon/lilypond-lib/README.md

 ## Stylesheet & fonts

-This framework is based on the "Futura PT" font, which is not open source.
-That's why this repository contains the "Jost" font, an open source alternative ([OFL](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)) that is very similar as a fallback font if you can't use Futura PT.
+This framework is based on the "Futura PT" font.

 Adapt and add this lines to `~/.config/fontconfig/conf.d/10-lilypond-fonts.conf` to install Jost fonts :